Authorities apprehend suspect accused of shooting at law enforcement officers after search near Amite

 AMITE — After a search near Amite, authorities have apprehended a suspect who allegedly shot at multiple police officers on Wednesday morning.

-The suspect allegedly threatened a Tangipahoa Parish deputy with a gun during a traffic stop on U.S. 51 near Velma Road around 3 a.m.
-The suspect was then stopped again after a brief pursuit near Independence, where they allegedly shot an Independence Police officer in the leg.
+The incident began around 3 a.m. when deputies say a driver threatened a Tangipahoa Parish deputy with a gun during a traffic stop on U.S. 51 near Velma Road.

+“Deputies attempted to initiate a traffic stop, which led to, you know, a short pursuit,” Tangipahoa Parish Sheriff Gerald Sticker said.

+The suspect was later stopped near Independence, where they allegedly shot an Independence Police officer in the leg.

-A source told WBRZ that the gunshot wound was minor, merely grazing the officer's leg.
+A source told WBRZ that the gunshot wound was minor and grazed the officer.

+“On behalf of Chief Frank Edwards here at the Independence Police Department, we all just keep that officer in our prayers.
+He is expected to make a full recovery," Sticker added.

-Deputies said that the officer was brought to the hospital, and the suspect ran off into a wooded area near the intersection of U.S. 51 and La.
-40 before stealing a car and driving north to the McMichael Church Road area in Amite.
+The shooting occurred near Independence’s City Hall, leaving bullet holes in the glass of one of the entrances.
+The suspect then fled into a wooded area near the intersection of U.S. 51 and La.
+40, before stealing a car and driving north toward the McMichael Church Road area in Amite.

+“We had multiple agencies out here, along with the air support from Louisiana State Police, also multiple drone units.
+Just a system to make sure we located that suspect as quickly as possible, without incident,” Louisiana State Police Trooper Shelby Mayfield said.
+“At some point, the suspect carjacked someone and took that vehicle, and that was involved in the incident as well.”

-The suspect was struck by gunfire during the incident when shots were exchanged between the suspect, a state trooper and a Tickfaw Police officer, the Louisiana State Police said.
-The suspect was then taken to a local hospital.
+The chase ended when shots were exchanged between the suspect, a State Trooper, and a Tickfaw Police officer.
+The suspect was struck by gunfire and taken to a local hospital.

-A Tangipahoa Parish Sheriff’s Office deputy also sustained injuries during the incident and was transported to a hospital, LSP added.
+A Tangipahoa Parish deputy also sustained injuries during the incident after they were bitten by a K9, and was transported to a hospital.

+People near the scene said the violence is not normal for the neighborhood.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.